3 rookies, Ryan, highlight revamped AP All-Pro Team

 One other unanimous pick is Baltimore placekicker Justin Tucker.

 With only seven repeaters from last season's squad, the All-Pro Team has a decidedly new flavor not only in alignment, but makeup.
-Not surprisingly, the Cowboys have the most players selected with five: Elliott, the league's leading rusher; linebacker Sean Lee; and offensive linemen Tyron Smith (left tackle), Travis Frederick (center) and Zack Martin (right guard).
+Not surprisingly, the Cowboys have the most players selected with five: Elliott, the league's leading rusher; linebacker Sean Lee ; and offensive linemen Tyron Smith (left tackle), Travis Frederick (center) and Zack Martin (right guard).

 Kansas City is next with four: Hill, tight end Travis Kelce, safety Eric Berry and cornerback Marcus Peters.